 Activities and Campus Setting

-Approximately thirty high school students will be selected for admission to our twenty-fifth annual summer program, which runs on weekdays from Monday July 2 to Friday July 27, 2018, including July 4.
+Approximately thirty high school students will be selected for admission to our twenty-sixth annual summer program, which runs on weekdays from Monday July 2 to Friday July 27, 2018, including July 4.
 Students will participate in instructional sessions, field trips, and workshops on careers in the mathematical sciences.
 Informal evening and recreational programs will also be provided.

 Click here to see a sample schedule and program notes.